rfwlab/rfw/docs/articles/guide/cinema.md

 # Cinema

-## Why
+The **Cinema builder** orchestrates complex sequences of keyframes, video, and audio.
+It is powered by the [Cinema API](../api/cinema), which exposes chainable methods to define scenes and media playback.

-The Cinema builder orchestrates keyframes, video, and audio to produce rich presentations.
-The [Cinema API](../api/cinema) provides chainable methods for scenes and media.
+## Example: Fade In

 ```go
 cin := animation.NewCinemaBuilder("#root").